prettier/plugin-pug/docs/guide/pug-specific-options.md

 ### Description

-Define if a `div` element should *always* be printed with literal class and id formatting.
+Define if a `div` tag should _always_ be printed with literal class and id formatting.

 ### Options